Freelance Translators’ Directory

 Which subjects do our translators cover?

 Our independent translators are also specialists.
 Between them, they cover the areas of business, economics, social science, current affairs, education, the arts, accounting and finance.
 They also translate documents relating to imports and exports, strategy, general management, leadership, human resources, health and safety, supply chain.
 Manufacturing, banking, commodities, tourism, nutrition, natural science, medicine, lighting technology, environmental technology, gastronomy and patents are other subjects they cover.
 They further work on texts dealing with music, insurance, advertising and marketing.
-Others specialise in sport and sports event management including World Cups, World Championships, Olympics, skiing, snowboarding, cross-country skiing, ice hockey, swimming, tennis and beach volleyball.
+Others specialise in sport and sports event management including World Cups, World Championships, Olympics, winter sports, swimming, tennis and beach volleyball.

-Most Iolante translators are qualified to not only carry out certified translations of exam certificates, professional qualifications, birth certificates, divorce certificates, police clearance certificates, change of name certificates and death certificates but also employers’ references, driving licenses, insurance documentation, no claims bonus confirmations and other legal documents.
+Most Iolante translators are qualified to not only carry out certified translations of exam certificates, professional qualifications, birth certificates, divorce certificates, police clearance certificates, change of name certificates and death certificates.
+They also translate employers’ references, driving licenses, insurance documentation, no claims bonus confirmations and other legal documents.

 Many of our freelance translators also offer other specialist services.
 Services such as summarised translations of documents, interpreting at meetings and small conferences, simultaneous or consecutive interpreting, interpreting for individual conversation needs.
 Furthermore, translators can directly contact third parties on behalf of the client by phone or Skype.
 What is more, they are able to help with official forms, offer troubleshooting or problem-solving services with respect to employment legislation for contractors abroad (in Germany, Switzerland or Austria for example).
 In addition, they may liaise with estate agents, solicitors, government authorities and departments, identifying the correct contact in a government department, company or